 An excellent real estate agent can give you lots of valuable information about the local market.
 Not only that, he or she can help you understand what all that information means to you and your sale.

-Your agent should be able to tell you about the current days on the market of homes for sale, market absorption rates, average sale price and more.
-Knowledge is power.
+Your agent should be able to tell you about the current days on the market of homes for sale, market absorption rates, average sale price, and more.
 In real estate, market knowledge is essential, so be sure to do your homework.

+Another popular question to ask a Realtor is when should I put my home on the market.
 This is one of my favorite questions from home sellers.
 Why?
-I will answer honestly while most agents will always say “right now.”
+I will answer honestly, while most agents will always say “right now.”
 It is still easy to spot an agent that gives advice based on what’s best for them.

 Of course, you want to sell when you are likely to get the best possible results.
 But when is that?
 The answer is complicated.
 Generally speaking, the best time to sell is when you are ready.
-There are advantages to selling in every season, in spite of what some agents may try to tell you.
+There are advantages to selling in every season, despite what some agents may try to tell you.

-Spring is undoubtedly considered most ideal in a lot of circles, but that does not mean you can’t get great results in summer, winter, and fall.
+Spring is undoubtedly considered the most ideal in many circles, but that does not mean you can’t get great results in summer, winter, and fall.
 You just need an agent who knows how to sell year-round.
 They are out there, so if you want and need to sell in a season that isn’t’ spring, know that you can do so and be happy with the results.